Katryoshkh/uuid-toolkit/README.md

 **5. Saving Results to a File**

-Saving output results to a external file.
+Saving output results to an external file.

 **Options:**